 These advantages are genuine but bounded.
 Focus groups work well for exploring new topics, generating hypotheses, and understanding shared cultural narratives about institutional experience.
 They are less effective for diagnosing specific problems, comparing experiences across segments, or producing findings that generalize to the student population.

 The practical limitations are significant.
 Dominant participants shape discussion, suppressing viewpoints that conflict with the emerging group consensus.
-Social desirability effects intensify in group settings — students are less likely to describe negative experiences in front of peers, especially experiences involving vulnerability, mental health, or academic struggle.
+Social desirability effects intensify in group settings: students are less likely to describe negative experiences in front of peers, especially experiences involving vulnerability, mental health, or academic struggle.
 Recruitment challenges limit most focus group programs to 4-8 sessions per study, producing data from 30-50 students.
 At that sample size, findings reflect the specific individuals who attended rather than the student population they nominally represent.

 Moderation quality introduces additional variance.
 An experienced moderator can navigate group dynamics, draw out quiet participants, and probe beneath surface statements.
 An inexperienced moderator produces discussions dominated by the most confident voices and the most socially comfortable topics.
 Most institutional research offices do not employ staff with professional focus group moderation skills, which means the method’s theoretical advantages often go unrealized in practice.

 Cost and logistics further constrain focus groups.
 Each session requires scheduling coordination, physical space, moderator time, recording and transcription, and analysis.
 A typical focus group study with 6 sessions runs $18,000-$30,000 when fully costed, produces data from fewer than 60 students, and requires 4-6 weeks from planning to final report.
+That cost-to-insight ratio is what made focus groups episodic rather than continuous in most institutions’ research programs.

 One-on-one depth interviews have always been the gold standard for understanding student experience.
 A skilled interviewer spending 30-45 minutes with a single student, using adaptive probing to follow the conversation where it leads, produces richer and more specific data than either surveys or focus groups.
 The student describes actual experiences rather than selecting from categories.
 The interviewer follows up on unexpected revelations.
 The resulting transcript contains the specific moments, interactions, and emotions that drive satisfaction and dissatisfaction.

 The historical limitation was scale.
 At $200-$400 per interview (including recruitment, moderation, transcription, and analysis), most institutions could afford 15-25 interviews per study.
 That sample size produced rich thematic findings but could not support segmentation analysis, statistical confidence, or population-level claims.
 Institutional leaders accustomed to survey data often dismissed interview findings as anecdotal — interesting stories, but not evidence on which to base decisions.
+The dismissal was unfair to the methodology but reasonable given the sample sizes traditional interviewing supported.

 This tradeoff has been eliminated by AI-moderated research.
 Platforms designed for qualitative research at scale now conduct hundreds of depth interviews simultaneously, with AI moderators that adapt their probing based on each student’s responses.
-The conversations maintain 5-7 levels of follow-up depth, producing transcripts as rich as human-moderated interviews.
+The conversations maintain multiple levels of follow-up depth, producing transcripts as rich as human-moderated interviews.
 The cost — approximately $20 per interview — means an institution can interview 300 students for $6,000, a fraction of what a traditional survey administration costs.

 The speed advantage is equally significant.
-Where traditional interview studies require 6-8 weeks from design to deliverable, AI-moderated research delivers synthesized findings within 48-72 hours.
+Where traditional interview studies require 6-8 weeks from design to deliverable, AI-moderated research delivers synthesized findings within 24 hours.
 This timeline means satisfaction research can inform operational decisions in the current semester rather than the next academic year.

 The method comparison becomes clearer when evaluated across the dimensions that matter for institutional decision-making.